Gluten Free Nutella Breakfast Twist Bread

 For the full list of ingredients and amounts, please go to the recipe card below.

-• Gluten-Free Flour Blend – I tested this recipe with the Authentic Foods blend listed above.
+• Gluten-Free Flour Blend – I tested this recipe with Authentic Foods Steve’s Gluten-Free Bread Blend.
 It is the best.
 If you plan to try another blend, here are important things to know.
-1.)
-This blend needs a lot more liquid than other blends.
-2.)
-If you use another blend, you will need to cut back on the liquids.
-3.)
-Many 1:1 blends do not work in yeast recipes.
+1. This blend needs a lot more liquid than other blends.
+2. If you use another blend, you will need to cut back on the liquids.
+3. Many 1:1 blends do not work in yeast recipes.
 You can read more about which flour blends work in which types of recipes for more information.

 • Xanthan Gum – If you use a different flour blend, make sure it contains a binder.
 Steve’s GF Bread Blend has a binder, but some bread blends don’t.
 If you don’t see xanthan gum, guar gum, or psyllium husk listed, add 3/4 of a teaspoon of xanthan gum.
-Binders are what help hold your baked goods together.
 See the Related Reading section below to learn more about gluten-free baking binders.

 • Butter – I used unsalted butter.
 If you use salted butter, omit adding any additional salt.